McEwan56/McEwan56/README.md

 Bachelor of Science (BS), Major: Computer Engineering

-GPA: 3.94 | President’s List: Fall 2022 – Present
+GPA: 3.92 | President’s List: Fall 2022 – Present

 ## WORK EXPERIENCE
-Gonzaga University Information Technology Services | Spokane, WA Spring 2024
+Gonzaga University Information Technology Services | Spokane, WA Spring 2024 - Current
 - Collaborate with team leads from the technology department in ensuring an optimal network experience for students, staff, faculty, and guests
 - Assist with configuring and installing network infrastructure as part of a multi-million-dollar network upgrade